 It was late at night and I had already pumped.
 But I went into the kitchen and gagged down a huge glass of raw milk.
 It wasn’t that bad, but I was still grossed out at the thought of drinking a quart a day!
 I thought, Oh well, that guy was just over the top and it probably wouldn’t even help.
 I brushed my teeth very thoroughly and went to bed.

-Milk Supply Explodes After One Large Glass of Raw Milk
+Low Milk Supply Resolves After One Large Glass of Raw Milk

 Then the miracle happened…I woke up around 5am engorged and leaking everywhere!
 I pumped almost 6 ounces, and then nursed my girls when they woke up an hour later.